 For Male Infertility

-There is evidence to suggest that the plant may be helpful as a natural treatment for male infertility.
-In one study, researchers found at a daily dose of 200mg of Eurycoma longifolia extract for between 3 and 9 months increased semen volume, sperm motility, sperm concentrations and helped 14% of couples become pregnant as a result of the treatment.
+There is evidence to suggest that the Tongkat Ali (Eurycoma longifolia) plant may be helpful as a natural treatment for male infertility.
+In one study, researchers found at a daily dose of 200mg of Tongkat Ali (Eurycoma longifolia) extract for between 3 and 9 months increased semen volume, sperm motility, sperm concentrations and helped 14% of couples become pregnant as a result of the treatment.

 For Increasing Testosterone Levels in Men